 The next level of test results analysis is to open the trade list, sort by various columns, and review individual trades visually on bar charts.

-Right-click on a result, select "Show Trade List", and then double-click on any row in that list to display the trade on a chart.
+Right-click on a result, select "Show Trade List" (or press Ctrl+T), and then double-click on any row in that list to display the trade on a chart.

 Once the chart is open, use the UP and DOWN arrow keys to quickly cycle through the trades (an oddly difficult task in most other backtesting software).

-As with results and graphs windows, trade lists have an underlying script which defines any custom columns you wish to add.
+As with results and graphs windows, trade lists have an underlying script (Trades.RTS) which defines any custom columns you wish to add.

 If no extra columns are specified, a trade list will show only these standard columns:

 The default Trades.RTS that is installed with RealTest is an example of a script which adds custom columns:

 Applying changes to this script causes the new columns to be shown in all open trade windows.

 Here is how the trade list looks when scrolled horizontally to show the custom columns:

-Note that for tests with very large trade counts (10,000+), having a large number of custom trade column formulas will make it take a bit longer to open the trade list.
+Note that for tests with very large trade counts (10,000+), having many custom trade column formulas will make it take a bit longer to open the trade list.
 In such cases, progress is displayed in the status bar, and you can hit ESC if you don’t want to wait for completion.

-In order to calculate these formula-based trade columns, the currently loaded data file must include at least one symbol with a date range that encompasses the trade entry and exit dates.
+To calculate these formula-based trade columns, the currently loaded data file must include at least one symbol with a date range that encompasses the trade entry and exit dates.
 If the formula references any bar data (Open, Close, etc.) then that specific symbol must be present in memory.
-If a formula cannot be evaluated using currently available data, "nan" is displayed.
+If a formula cannot be evaluated using currently available data, "n/a" is displayed.

 One special column, Filter, can be used as needed to prune the trade list when you only want to see some of the trades.